 Too much water is not a good thing, however.
-While it may seem a good idea to water lightly multiple times a week, this high amount of constant moisture may cause fungus to grow within your grass, and this is when you’ll start to see different colors patches coming through.
+While it may seem a good idea to water lightly multiple times a week, this high amount of constant moisture may cause fungus to grow within your grass, causing disease and giving weed seeds plenty of moisture to germinate.
 Are you noticing dry, listless patches?
 You may not be watering enough.
-Your lawn is in need of a nice long drink.
+Your lawn needs a nice long drink.
 Start this evening, why delay?

 Fertilizer is a wonderful thing for your lawn (we would know!).
 Adding the right nutrients is critical to keeping your lawn gorgeous and soft underfoot.
 Incorrectly applying it, however, can leave you with patches and streaks.
-If correctly and evenly applying, you should find yourself with a luscious, deep green lawn.
-If you don’t use enough of the fertilizer, or it is unevenly spread, you may find yourself with a green more pale in color, possibly even yellow.
+If correctly and evenly applied, you should find yourself with a luscious, deep green lawn.
+If you don’t use enough of the fertilizer, or it is unevenly spread, you may find yourself with a pale-green color, possibly even yellow.
 Use too much fertilizer, and you could ruin your grass altogether, turning it brown in areas.
 A proper fertilizing regimen with the right equipment will ensure an excellent, even green for your yard.

 There are many reasons why you may be seeing different shades of green around the neighborhood; we just went through a few.
 In most cases, having a routine for your lawn care will leave you with a gorgeous, green lawn.
 Notice any of the issues above?
 Or have any problems we didn’t address?
 Contact us, and we’d be happy to help.